URS Assistantship Awards

 It's important to note that financial aid does not cover 100% of your work-study award for your employer/research mentor.
 The remaining percentage is usually expected to be covered by your employer, but this isn’t always financially feasible for some research mentors.

 That's where our office steps in.
 At URS, we believe wages for employment as research assistants vitally enhance undergraduate research engagement.
-When a research mentor can't cover the gap that financial aid doesn't provide for work-study awards, our grants help cover the cost.
+When a research mentor can't cover the gap that financial aid doesn't provide for work-study awards, our awards help cover the cost.
 This allows you to use your full work-study award, ensuring your research mentor can keep you on payroll without any cost to them.

 Work-Study and URS Awards:

-URS Assistantships cover gaps in work-study not funded by financial aid, typically contributing $275-$550 per semester during the academic year and $225-$450 during the summer.
+URS Assistantships cover gaps in work-study not funded by financial aid, typically contributing $275-$550 per semester during the academic year and $112-$225 during the summer.
 This amount will vary on a case-by-case basis.

 Who’s eligible for work-study?